Yoga & meditation

 Yoga is a classical INDIAN SCIENCE DEALING WITH THE SEARCH FOR THE SOUL.
 The word yoga signifies both the way to discover the soul and union with it.
 “Yoga” is a practical aid, not a religion.
 It is an ancient art based on harmonizing the system of development for mind, body and spirit.
 The word “YOGA” comes from the Sanskrit root “YUJ” which means “to join” or “to unite”.

 Spirituality completes full health and puts human affairs in the perspective of the universal values.Striving towards this goal is the main aim of yoga.
 Specific yoga poses not only work on the physical, spinal, digestive and circulatory well-being but also focus on clearing the mind of all negative thoughts and stress.
 If the mind is stressed, the effectiveness of the Ayurveda and other treatments is reduced and one is not able to see visible improvement in the long run.
-Yoga is something that a person takes back with him/her, thus improving the quality of their lives and health.
-Our yoga experts prepare regimens combining yogic postures with meditation and pranayama in consultation with our Ayurveda and wellness experts to ensure a more synchronised approach.

 Different Streams of Yoga